rstacruz/til-2013/_posts/2017-02-19-life-in-side-quests.md

 title: Your life is a series of side quests
 tags: [Productivity]
 image: images/side-quest-example.jpg
-description: Video games organize tasks in "quests" or "missions."
+description: Video games organize tasks in quests.
 There's no reason this can't work in real life, too.
 ---

 ![Image]({{ page.image }}){:style='margin-bottom:-10px'}